hjl-tools/cet-smoke-test/note/README.md

 Indirect branch without ENDBR:

-1. ibt1: Since it has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE
+1. ibt1: It has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE segment.
-segment, CET should be disabled by kernel.
+CET should be disabled by glibc.
 2. ibt2: It has a 16K property before GNU_PROPERTY_X86_FEATURE_1_AND
-property in the PT_NOTE segment, CET should be enabled by kernel.
+property in the PT_NOTE segment.
+CET should be enabled by glibc.
-3. ibt2: It has a 16K note before GNU_PROPERTY_X86_FEATURE_1_AND note
+3. ibt3: It has a 16K note before GNU_PROPERTY_X86_FEATURE_1_AND note
+in the PT_NOTE segment.
+CET should be enabled by glibc.
-in the PT_NOTE segment, CET should be enabled by kernel.
+4. ibt4: It has a regular GNU_PROPERTY_X86_FEATURE_1_AND note in the PT_NOTE segment.
+CET should be enabled by glibc.

 Shadow stack mismatch:

-1. shstk1: Since it has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE
+1. shstk1: It has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE segment.
-segment, CET should be disabled by kernel.
+CET should be disabled by glibc.
 2. shstk2: It has a 16K property before GNU_PROPERTY_X86_FEATURE_1_AND
-property in the PT_NOTE segment, CET should be enabled by kernel.
+property in the PT_NOTE segment.
+CET should be enabled by glibc.
-3. shstk2: It has a 16K note before GNU_PROPERTY_X86_FEATURE_1_AND note
+3. shstk3: It has a 16K note before GNU_PROPERTY_X86_FEATURE_1_AND note
+in the PT_NOTE segment.
+CET should be enabled by glibc.
-in the PT_NOTE segment, CET should be enabled by kernel.
+4. shstk4: It has a regular GNU_PROPERTY_X86_FEATURE_1_AND note in the PT_NOTE segment.
+CET should be enabled by glibc.